carolrs/news-article/README.md

 # Acknowledgements

-This project was created following the ReactJs News App using the New York Times Articles API tutorial on YouTube.
-All credit goes to the original author.
+This project was created following the ReactJs News App using the New York Times Articles API tutorial on YouTube(https://www.youtube.com/watch?v=m2aYEl14ekY).